-At least 1 dead in fatal shooting on North Harco Dr.
+One dead in shooting on North Harco Dr.

 Latest Weather Blog

-At least 1 dead in fatal shooting on North Harco Dr.
+One dead in shooting on North Harco Dr.

 BATON ROUGE - Emergency crews are responding to a fatal shooting Monday morning on North Harco Drive.